 - 1. While the Command line is displayed, press CODE-MARK. - 2.
-Type a single letter of your choice, for example, B. - You will use this letter later to replay the macro, so it's a good idea to assign a letter that reminds you of the macro.
-For example, in this exercise, the letter "B" stands for "backup."
+Type a single letter of your choice, for example, b. - You will use this letter later to replay the macro, so it's a good idea to assign a letter that you can associate with the macro.
+For example, in this exercise, the letter "b" stands for "backup."

 Notice that the message "Recording" appears in the status area of the screen.
-While the Executive is recording, everything you type is stored in the macro.
+While the Executive is recording, everything you type is stored as a macro.